allannjuguna/allannjuguna.github.io/content/english/blog/No_hash_No_Problem/No_hash_No_Problem.md

 ```

 Our account was created successfully, but EDR seems to be blocking addition of suspicious users to privileged groups.
 Since our rogue account was created, the next thing I usually do is to add a machine account as a backup account.
-That way, in case my domain account is detected and deleted, I still have a working machine account that can be used in domain enumeration.
+That way, in case my domain account is detected and deleted, I still have a working machine account that can be used for  domain enumeration.
 This happens more often than you’d think: the created domain account is deleted, but the backup machine account is not, and this case was no exception.
 I usually like giving it a name that will make a SOC analyst think twice before deleting it.
 ```c
 addcomputer.py 'REDACTED/SQLPROD':'P@ssw0rd1337#' -method LDAPS -computer-name 'R3SQL1-PROD$' -computer-pass 'P@ssw0rd1337#' -dc-ip 10.10.1.1
 ```